MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/PortalHeadlineList/DataModel.md

 Property 						| Description
 --------------------------------|----------------------------------------------------------------------------------------------
-authors[]						| String array representing the authors of the current headline. codedArthors[]					| Colletion or array of **Para** objects that represent authors that are associated with a code for database lookup. baseLanguage					| String representing the base language code of the headline.
+authors[]						| String array representing the authors of the current headline. codedArthors[]					| Collection or array of **Para** objects that represent authors that are associated with a code for database lookup. baseLanguage					| String representing the base language code of the headline.
 Ex. `en` or `fr`. baseLanguageDescriptor			| String representing the full qualified name of the language.
 Ex. `English` or `French`. contentCategoryDescriptor		| String representing the full qualified name for the category of content that the headline falls into.